Akechi-kun/ffxiv_bossmod/BossMod/PlannerPresets/README.md

 ![image](https://github.com/user-attachments/assets/40aee7bd-22e5-48e8-8cdd-898e4b5acf87)

-If the fight is fully supported, then you may check our directory for presets and import them directly.
+If the fight is fully supported, then you may check our directory for presets to see what's available and import them directly.

 ## Importing Presets

 When you have found your specified preset, you may hit this button here to copy it to your clipboard:

 ![image](https://github.com/user-attachments/assets/3daec4c5-9d00-417a-9921-845076600583)

-Once copied, you may go into the respecive fight's Cooldown Planner window and click this button next:
+Once copied, you may go into the respecive fight's Cooldown Planner window and click `Import from Clipboard` or this button next:

 ![image](https://github.com/user-attachments/assets/2519ef73-c0ee-4d88-a518-0702efa8077f)